316–7, 316–17, or 316–317? Chicago Style for Number Ranges

 This year we’ve updated the file with

-This month’s workout, “Word Usage, Part 4,” centers on the usage list under paragraph 5.250 in CMOS 17.
+This workout returns to the usage list under paragraph 5.254 in CMOS<.em> 18.
 Today we focus on words beginning with the letter h.
 Writing and editing are more efficient when you never have to look up harken or dither over hangar versus hanger.

 Although it seems simple enough to include the author’s name as the first element of a citation, CMOS users have questions about how to do it.
 Here are a few pointers from paragraphs 14.73–74 of the Manual.